 National Origin Discrimination

-Curt Masker is a national origin discrimination lawyer in Nashville who fights for workers who have been discriminated against due to their cultural or ethnic background.
-If you have been treated poorly compared to coworkers of different backgrounds, contact Attorney Masker at 866-931-0146 or online for your Free Attorney Consultation.
+Curt Masker is an employment lawyer in Nashville who fights for workers who have been discriminated against due to their national origin and ethnic background.
+If you have been fired or otherwise treated poorly compared to coworkers of different backgrounds, contact Curt online or at the number above.

 National origin discrimination occurs when you are harassed, ridiculed, or otherwise discriminated against because of real or perceived traits of your race, ethnicity, or religious group, including physical, cultural, or linguistic characteristics.
-For instance, it is unlawful discrimination for an employer to pay an employee less because of prejudicial stereotypes surrounding the employee’s ethnic background or because the employee has a dark complexion.
+For instance, it is unlawful for an employer to pay an employee less because of prejudicial stereotypes surrounding the employee’s ethnic background or because the employee has a dark complexion.
 Under federal law, discrimination based on accent can also constitute national origin discrimination.Overview of Anti-Discrimination Laws

 National origin discrimination is prohibited by Title VII of the Civil Rights Act of 1964 (Title VII), the Tennessee Human Rights Act (THRA), and the Immigration and Nationality Act (INA).
 Title VII covers Tennessee employers with 15 or more employees whereas the THRA covers employers with 8 or more employees.
 Even more broad, the INA covers employers with as few as 4 employees.
 Based on these laws, employers generally cannot use race, ethnicity, or national origin as motivating factors for an adverse employment decisions such as termination, demotion, or lay off.Associational Discrimination

 Importantly, associational discrimination is also prohibited.
-So, for example, a white employee who is terminated because she is married to someone of Middle Eastern descent is prohibited by Title VII.
-Also, the harasser and the victim do not need to be of different backgrounds; national origin discrimination by an individual of the same ethnic background is still unlawful.Potential Legal Claims
+So, for example, a white employee who is terminated because she is married to someone of Middle Eastern descent is a victim of unlawful discrimination under Title VII.
+Also, the harasser and the victim do not need to be of different backgrounds; national origin discrimination committed by an individual of the same ethnic background is still unlawful.Potential Legal Claims

-If you are currently experiencing national origin or ethnic discrimination at work, you are probably worried about losing your job if you report the mistreatment to human resources.
-While such concerns are legitimate, federal and state laws prohibit retaliation against an employee who reports workplace discrimination.
+If you are currently experiencing national origin or ethnic discrimination at work, you are probably worried about losing your job if you complain to human resources.
+Although this concern is legitimate, federal and state laws prohibit retaliation after an employee reports workplace discrimination.